40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Background and Related Work

 In this work, we furthermore limit ourselves to the investigation of studies in which participants had to understand a set of concrete lines of code to infer the intentions behind the code at a higher level of abstraction.
 This process is usually referred to as \textit{bottom-up comprehension}~\cite{Pennington:1987:Comprehension,OBrien:2004:BottomUp}.
 The counterpart to this is called \textit{top-down comprehension}, a process in which developers refine hypotheses based on domain knowledge and documentation until the knowledge can be mapped to concrete code segments~\cite{Shaft:1995:Relevance}.
 Using the works of \citet{Brooks:1983:TowardsTheory} and \citet{Soloway:1984:Empirical}, \citet{OBrien:2004:BottomUp} further distinguish top-down comprehension into expectation-based and inference-based comprehension, where the difference can be roughly summarized as whether beacons~\cite{Rist:1986:Plans,Wiedenbeck:1986:Beacons} in the code confirm or trigger a developer's (pre-generated) hypotheses.
 For a more in-depth discussion, including these subtle differences, we refer to the work of~\citet{OBrien:2004:BottomUp}.

 We focus on one type of comprehension process, which is bottom-up code comprehension, because there is enough reason to assume that different approaches are based on different cognitive models and, accordingly, study designs for different cognitive models are not necessarily comparable in nature.
-By focusing on bottom-up code comprehension studies, we can at least assume that the primary studies aim to measure the same cognitive process.
-In Section~\ref{subsec:incluexclu}, we present more details about our criteria for including papers in our mapping study.
+In Section~\ref{subsec:incluexclu}, we present more details about our criteria for including papers in our mapping study, and already in Section~\ref{sec:exampleStudy} below, we show a concrete example of a code comprehension experiment that would be included.